gokulsm1197/Devops-Projects-01/README.md

 Node.js Application with MongoDB: A DevOps-Centric Deployment on Amazon EKS
 ## Description:

 This project showcases a complete DevOps pipeline for deploying a Node.js application with MongoDB as the database, utilizing a suite of DevOps tools and cloud services to ensure continuous integration, continuous deployment, security, and monitoring.
-The project emphasizes best practices in containerization, orchestration, and monitoring using GitHub, Jenkins, Docker, Amazon EKS, and other DevOps tools to deliver a robust, scalable, and secure application deployment.
+The project emphasizes best practices in containerization, orchestration, and monitoring using GitHub, Jenkins, Docker, Amazon EKS,infrastructure as code terraform and other DevOps tools to deliver a robust, scalable, and secure application deployment.

 ## Tools and Technologies Used
 - Node.js